Tim co-founded Terra Alpha Investments LLC. He designed and oversees the firm’s investment processes, funds, and operations.

 He holds a BA in Environmental Policy and Finance from The College of William & Mary.

 Jacob started his Terra Alpha career in August 2015.
-He is responsible for fundamental and environmental productivity analysis within the consumer sectors and the pharmaceuticals and managed health care spaces.
+He is responsible for fundamental and environmental productivity analysis within the consumer sectors.

 During his MBA studies, he worked as a private equity associate for Lone Star Investment Advisors, an equity research analyst covering the consumer staples sector for the Nancy Chambers Underwood Endowment Fund, and an investment analyst identifying deals for Southern Methodist University’s Venture Capital Fund.
 Prior to his graduate studies, Jacob held a variety of different positions primarily in the business development function within the consumer goods industry.